nunchistudio/blacksmith-devcenter/documentation/start/discover/gateway.md

 this, the integration can insert a new user by accessing the `user` object exposed by the `transformation`.

-In summary, this triggers accepts `POST` requests on `/api/users`.
-On each request, the integration `warehouse` is leveraged and the query in `inline` is executed.
+In summary, this trigger accepts `POST` requests on `/api/users`.
+On each request, data is **T**ransformed for the integration `warehouse`.
+Then, the query in `inline` is executed, templated with the JSON returned by its `transformation` object.

 The gateway is ready to accept events on this new HTTP route.
 However our database is not.
 Let's create our first migration!